 3. Demand for analytics

 Lack of analysts is a major problem for most of the companies in the survey.
-The analysts are needed to process, analyse and recommend how to act on the customer data collected.
+The analysts are needed to process, analyze and recommend how to act on the customer data collected.
 Furthermore, they find it difficult to get a complete picture of the data, especially when the larger organisations are stuck in old legacy systems that aren’t integrated.

 Read more about the four key areas in Marketing Technology that will help your organisation to become more profitable and take your digitalisation to the next level here.